rishabhmohan/conversation-evaluator-api/README.md

 Data privacy
 1. Encryption: Ensure data is encrypted, securely stored and anonymized before it is processed adhering to laws and regulations.
 Conduct compliance checks
 2. Transparency: Obtain user consent for training ML models on customers data
-3. Use statistical indciators to detect bias
+3. Use statistical indicators to detect bias

-Explainbility: Ensure that ML models are interpretable and their decisions can be explained in a health context where users need to trust the system
+Explainability: Ensure that ML models are interpretable and their decisions can be explained in a health context where users need to trust the system

 Feedback loop: Continuously learn from user interactions to improve the model